magnesium information shown below has come from many different sources and

 At least two of the products that I (Marilyn) personally use contain magnesium.
-Brain Vitality™ contains magnesium as Magnesium Threonate and Calcium K2™ as Magnesium Sulfate.
 I would not be without both of these products.
-Click this link to check out some of the dietary supplements that I take.
+Click this link to ask about all the amazing supplements that I use.

 Further down the page magnesium information is provided on the impact of drinking fluoridated water and one of them is inhibiting your body’s uptake of magnesium.
 Dr Mercola has released information with regards to magnesium deficiency leading to diabetes.
 One of the points he makes: